melanchall/drywetmidi/Docs/articles/tools/Quantizer.md

 # Quantizer

-DryWetMIDI provides a tool to perform quantizing of objects of different types by the specified grid.
+DryWetMIDI provides a tool to perform quantization of objects of different types by the specified grid.
 The class aimed to solve this task is [Quantizer](xref:Melanchall.DryWetMidi.Tools.Quantizer).
-Sections below describe usage of the tool in details.
+Sections below describe usage of the tool in detail.

 Note that quantizing routine modifies passed objects instead of returning new ones with quantized times.
 So be sure you've cloned input objects if you want to save them.
 All classes implementing [ITimedObject](xref:Melanchall.DryWetMidi.Interaction.ITimedObject) as well as [MidiFile](xref:Melanchall.DryWetMidi.Core.MidiFile) and [TrackChunk](xref:Melanchall.DryWetMidi.Core.TrackChunk) have `Clone` method you can use for that purpose.